Don86/clinical-binf/README.md

 To the curious visitor: this is an archive of my notes, a haphazard accumulation of everything that I'm learning on my way to a bioinformatics/data science god-mode.

+A goodish introduction to cancer genomics at the [NCI website](https://www.cancer.gov/about-nci/organization/ccg/cancer-genomics-overview).

 Topics should encompass:

  - full stack dev skills.
 These will probably not just be science-specific.
 After all, it pays to have a few orthogonal skill sets, or at least conditionally independent.